Tips for managing forage intake in overweight horses & ponies

 Water soluble carbohydrate (WSC)

 Grass and therefore hay and haylage may be high in WSC.
 WSC is largely made up of simple sugars (the majority of which is sucrose, the main form of sugar in molasses and the same sugar you put in your tea!) and fructan, the ‘storage form’ of sugar in most UK grasses.
-Grass may contain up 15% simple sugars and 35% WSC.
+Grass may contain up to 15% simple sugars and 35% WSC.

 Did you know?